xamarin/mini-hacks/Test Cloud/README.md

 At this point, now that you've got tests written for iOS, why not try and write your own tests for the Xamarin.Android application and submit them to Xamarin Test Cloud?

-If for some reason you are stuck, you can find a completed version of this lab in the [testcloud_minihack_finished](https://github.com/xamarin/mini-hacks/tree/testcloud_minihack_finished/Test%20Cloud) branch on Github.
+If for some reason you are stuck, you can find a complete version of UITest over at  [mobile_samples/TestCloud/CreditCardValidation/CreditCardValidation-](https://github.com/xamarin/mobile-samples/tree/master/TestCloud/CreditCardValidation/CreditCardValidation-UITest) Github.
 All you have to do is update the TestFixture with your Test Cloud API Key.